 Use of the Facilities

-Emory & Henry College’s CMHC Program is housed on the E&H School of Health Sciences campus located in Marion, VA.
+Emory & Henry College’s CMHC Program is housed on the E&H Health Sciences Campus located in Marion, VA.
 While students have access to all public areas of the Program facilities, they are reminded that these buildings are places of business and are education facilities.
 Appropriate attire is expected at all times, in keeping with our representation as members of the professional community, as well as the E&H community.
 Excessive noise, excessive foot traffic, or unprofessional behavior will not be tolerated.
 Access to the facilities is generally from 7:00 AM until 10:00 PM during the week and shorter hours on the weekend.
 Specific hours will be provided to each class by the program.
 Students share responsibility for maintaining a clean and safe environment in the classrooms, conference/resource areas and commons room.
 An outline of guidelines and procedures for the shared and dedicated rooms utilized by the CMHC Program appears below.

 All students from the CMHC Program share the commons room with students from other health sciences programs.
 Given that it is a shared space, neatness and cleanliness are important.
 Students are asked to remove food and personal items from tables, and to wipe off the tables after use.
 Please monitor the refrigerators and microwave ovens for cleanliness.
 Please keep only essential food items in the refrigerator and make sure to remove all outdated and older items.
 In addition, students are asked to be cognizant of noise levels and to be considerate of those around them at all times.

 Classrooms and Conference Rooms